Behavior Modification Training – Itsaboutdog

 • Desensitization: Gradually exposing a dog to reduce fear/anxiety reactions.

-• Flooding: Used rarely and with extreme caution, involves full exposure to a stimulus.
+• Flooding: Used rarely and cautiously, involves total exposure to a stimulus.

 Key Takeaway

-Behavior modification is a collaborative process between dog, owner, and often a professional.
+Behavior modification is a collaborative process between the dog, the owner, and often a professional.
 It is not a quick fix, but centers around these core principles:

 • Understanding Your Dog: Know why the behavior occurs, not just that it does.

-• Positive Methods: Focus on reward and redirecting undesirable habits.
+• Positive Methods: Focus on rewarding and redirecting undesirable habits.

 • Consistency & Patience: These practices take time and dedicated effort.